entity-toolkit/entity/docs/howto/compile-run.md

   make -j
   ```

 1. After the compilation is done, you will find the corresponding executable called `<executable>.xc` in the `build/src/` directory.
 That's it!
-You can now run the code.
+You can now finally _run_ the code.

 ## Running